Our Student Services staff embodies the college's mission: making a positive difference.

 Any change in the status from the last certification (biographical, degree plan, course load, etc.) will promptly be reported to the Veterans Administration.
 Reports of unsatisfactory progress, drops, withdrawals, and unscheduled interruptions will be made within thirty (30) days of the occurrence.
 The student is to immediately report any schedule changes to the VA school certifying official.

-The Intercollegiate Athletic Program at Mississippi Gulf Coast Community College is consistent with the college mission by contributing to the educational development of individual athletes.
-Through training and competition, students gain discipline and opportunities for social, moral, and personal development.
+The Intercollegiate Athletic Program at Mississippi Gulf Coast Community College is consistent with the college mission by contributing to the educational development of individual student-athletes.
+Through training and competition, student-athletes gain discipline and opportunities for social, moral, and personal development.

-Mississippi Gulf Coast Community College is fortunate in having a highly successful athletic program which was already in existence on the Perkinston Campus when the two new campuses were created.
-The Bulldogs, as the college athletic teams are known, compete in the Mississippi Community College Athletic Conference in football, basketball, baseball, soccer, softball, golf and tennis.
-These competitive teams have won local, state, and national championships in recent years with many students being named as All-American.
+Mississippi Gulf Coast Community College maintains a highly successful athletic program.
+The Bulldogs, as the college athletic teams are known, compete in the Mississippi Association of Community and Junior Colleges in football, men's basketball, women's basketball, baseball, men's soccer, women's soccer, softball, golf, men's tennis and women's tennis.
+These competitive teams have won state, regional, and national championships in recent years with many students being named as All-American.

-Students who participate in intercollegiate athletics must comply with the existing rules and regulations of the Mississippi Community and Junior College Athletic Association and the National Community and Junior College Athletic Association.
-Therefore, all athletes must fulfill college admissions requirements and remain in good academic standing in order to participate in intercollegiate athletics.
+Student-athletes who participate in intercollegiate athletics must comply with the existing rules and regulations of the Mississippi Association of Community and Junior Colleges and the National Junior College Athletic Association.
+Therefore, all student-athletes must fulfill college admissions requirements and remain in good academic standing in order to participate in intercollegiate athletics.
+It is the goal of the Mississippi Gulf Coast Community College athletic department to provide our student-athletes with the resources necessary to ensure their success while both at our institution and their future destination.

 Career and Technical Support Services